 After using the device for eight years, the researchers found it may have helped Harbisson make new connections between the auditory and visual areas of his brain.

 Oncologists have already managed to put some cancers into remission with CAR-T therapy.
 It works by harvesting a patient's T cells (a type of white blood cell), adding a receptor outward that targets their cancer, and feeding them back into the body.
 Since the redesigned cells replicate on their own, they could theoretically provide long-term protection against that type of cancer, preventing future recurrences.
 A kind of antibody.

 Pets have had implantable microchips for decades, but recently humans have also experimented with body hacking through the insertion of radio frequency identification (RFID) tags. in their bodies.

 These clutches can be programmed to open the car door or unlock the phone.
 Similar tags may someday even monitor your vital signs - the only (however legitimate) brake stems from the privacy concerns of biological data storage.

 Levitating staples (with a trick) always gets a few laughs at a party, but when body hackers do incorporate magnets under the fingers they want to get a real extrasensory perception.

-Whenever users go through a magnetic or electric field such as those emitted by speakers and microwaves, they feel a small tug inside their "super fingers".
+Whenever users cross a magnetic or electric field such as those emitted by speakers and microwaves, they feel a small tug inside their "super fingers".
 More sophisticated future sensors could use that sensation to encode information about all kinds of otherwise invisible forces.

 Updating the limbs

 The ideal prosthesis should give you the feeling that it is actually part of your body.

 osseointegration makes this possible.
 A deep direct connection between the bone and the artificial appendix allows for greater mobility, stability and comfort, as it allows the devices to move and adapt to the body as the bone grows.
 Most traditional prostheses, which simply clip onto the body, become more and more unstable.